puppetlabs-toy-chest/puppetlabs-azure/README.md

 }
 ```

 If virtual network parameters specified in the `azure_vm` do not exist, they will be created in the same resource group as the VM.
 This works for basic environments where everything you want to talk to on non-public addresses is within the same resource group.
-You can avoid this automatic creation by not specifying `virtual_network_address_space`
+You can avoid this automatic creation by not specifying `virtual_network_address_space`.

 ```puppet
 azure_vm { 'web01':